 - The water tank fill fittings are located on the port and starboard side decks.
-The city water inlet is located on the starboard side of the aft cockpit. - A pressure accumulator tank is installed in the freshwater system.
-The pressure accumulator tank assists the pressure pump by reducing on/off cycling and distributing an even flow of water. - When your boat is to be left unattended for long periods of time, pump the water tanks dry to prevent stored water from becoming stagnant and distasteful.
-Should it become necessary to disinfect the freshwater system, ask your dealer about treatments available for your yacht's system.

-- The water filter, located in the engine room near the water pump, should be inspected and cleaned often. - o The water level monitor, located on the DC panel, displays the amount of water in both of the water tanks simultaneously.
+The city water inlet is located on the port side of the aft cockpit. - A pressure accumulator tank is installed in the freshwater system.
+The pressure accumulator tank assists the pressure pump by reducing on/off cycling and distributing an even flow of water. - The water pressure breaker (on the DC panel) controls the water pump and should be turned off when any of the following occurs: - a.
+When the boat is not in use. - b.
+Before pumping one or both water tanks dry. - c.
+When one of both water tanks are empty. - d.
+When connected to a dockside water supply (the switch can be activated when not connected to a dockside water supply). - When your boat is to be left unattended for long periods of time, pump the water tanks dry to prevent stored water from becoming stagnant and distasteful.
+Should it become necessary to disinfect the freshwater system, ask your dealer about treatments available for your yacht's system. - The water filter, located in the engine room near the water pump, should be inspected and cleaned often. - The water level monitor, located on the DC panel, displays the amount of water in both of the water tanks simultaneously.
 To check water level, on the DC panel: Make sure the water tank monitor breaker is activated then press the water tank momentary switch.